 Section 13.
 Presence.
 A Council Member may participate in a meeting of the Council or any committee by means of a conference telephone or similar electronic communications, including computer messaging, so long as procedures are in place to ensure that those participating in this manner can express their views to other Council Members and vote on motions, and participation by these means constitutes presence in person at the meeting for all purposes under these By-Laws.

-Should a Council Member fail to respond to good-faith efforts to hold an electronic Council meeting over a period of no less than one week (7 days), that Council Member shall be regarded as absent for the meeting, which meeting can then proceed in his or her absence, provided that a quorum is present.
+Should a Council Member fail to respond to good-faith efforts to hold an electronic Council meeting over a period of no less than one week (7 days), that Council Member shall be regarded as absent for the meeting, which meeting can then proceed in their absence, provided that a quorum is present.

 ARTICLE VII